 Similar to its older counterpart, this method was developed as an extension to better resemble sport related rmTBI.
 Many different sub-types of this method were developed.
 All followed the criteria in establishing efficient designs to study rmTBI.

 The design consisted of dropping a certain amount of weight down a tube onto the head of a mouse, which is situated on a stage.
 The mouse’s head is unfixed and unrestricted, which allows free movement.
 The allowed symptoms were presented, while severe outcomes such as skull fractures were avoided.
 The designs allowed for high velocity impacts, rapid head change, and repeated procedures, all of which draws from real life sport events.

 Satisfying the criteria for sport related TBI animal model, the weight drop method doesn’t lead to any severe TBI symptoms.
 This allows the method to induce repeated impacts, an important factor for mirroring real life sport TBI.
 Recall that sport injuries to the head mimic that of rmTBI, attributed by repetitive yet not severe impacts to the head over a long period of time.
 The consequences, as researchers demonstrated, were alarming.

-The experimental group, upon receiving impacts that mirror rmTBI, were tested for cognitive deficits and behavior problems.
+The experimental group, upon receiving impacts that mirror rmTBI, were tested for cognitive deficits and behavioral problems.
 The results illustrated cognitive deficits via the Barnes maze test in rodents that were exposed to rmTBI.
-With regards to Morris water maze test, increasing impacts lead to more cognitive deficits in rodents.
-Similar to the results of momentum exchange method, the weight drop method also lead to poorer performances in learning and memory, relative to the control groups.
+With regards to the Morris water maze test, increasing impacts leads to more cognitive deficits in rodents.
+Similar to the results of the momentum exchange method, the weight drop method also leads to poorer performances in learning and memory, relative to the control groups.